RaenaM/msc_thesis_raena_mcelwee/README.md

 # msc_thesis_raena_mcelwee
- Code written for the research project for Raena McElwee as part of the MSc in Statistics in Imperial College London.
+ Code written for the research project for Raena McElwee partial fulfilment of the requirements for the MSc in Statistics of Imperial College London.

 Much of the methodology adopted in the code follows that of the original code for Gerber (2021), written by Yinsen Miao: https://github.com/yinsenm/gerber